Home Blog Will vs Living Will

 Essential Elements of a Will

 A will is a legally binding document that details an individual's desires regarding the distribution of their assets upon their death.
 It permits the testator, or the person creating the will, to name beneficiaries, specify how property should get allocated, appoint an executor to oversee the process, and give guardianship instructions for minor children.
-The legal will only take effect upon the testator's death and must go through the probate process.
+The legal will only take effect upon the testator's death and sometimes needs to go through the probate process.
+However, not all wills go through probate.
 It is where the court verifies the document's validity and ensures that the assets are distributed according to the testator's wishes.
 Below are some essential elements of a will.

 • Identification: A will typically start with identifying the testator, which includes their full name, address, and other essential details.